Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel: Problem Statement and Main Result

 Throughout this work, expectations and integrals of operator-valued random variables and functions will play an important role.
-Since we do not assume that the input alphabet $\inputAlphabet$ is necessarily finite, this means in particular that the probability space underlying these expectations is possibly infinite as well.
-The expectations are therefore formally defined as Bochner integrals on the Banach space $(\traceClass{\outputHilbertSpace}, \traceNorm{\cdot})$.
+Since we do not assume that the input alphabet $\inputAlphabet$ is necessarily finite or discrete, we assume that $\inputAlphabet$ is equipped with a $\sigma$-algebra $\inputAlgebra$ which represents a collection of measurable sets.
+This means in particular that the probability space underlying these expectations is possibly infinite as well.
+The expectations are therefore formally defined as Bochner integrals on the Banach space $(\traceClass{\hilbertSpace}, \traceNorm{\cdot})$.
 The exact definitions and many important facts about Bochner integration can, e.g., be found in~\cite[Section V.5]{yosida1980functional}.
-This means in particular that many technical questions of measurability and integrability arise in our proofs.
-We summarize the preliminaries on measurability that we use in this paper in Lemma~\ref{lemma:spectral-decompositions-measurable} and the necessary preliminaries on Bochner integration in Lemma~\ref{lemma:bochner-integral-basics} of the Appendix.
-When talking about the notions of continuity (measurability) of functions, it is important with respect to which topology ($\sigma$-algebra) the function in question is continuous (measurable).
+Therefore, many technical questions of measurability and integrability arise in our proofs.
+We summarize the preliminaries on measurability that we use in this paper in Lemma~\ref{lemma:spectral-decompositions-measurable} and the necessary preliminaries on Bochner integration in Lemma~\ref{lemma:bochner-integral-basics} in Appendix~\ref{appendix:funcana}.
+When referring to the notions of continuity (measurability) of functions, it is important to specify with respect to which topology ($\sigma$-algebra) the function in question is continuous (measurable).
 We therefore adopt the following conventions: When the domain or range of a function is given as $\inputAlphabet$, measurability is with respect to $\inputAlgebra$.
-When the domain or range is given as $\boundedOperators{\outputHilbertSpace}$, the continuity (measurability) of the function is with respect to the topology (Borel $\sigma$-algebra) induced by the operator norm.
-When the domain or range is given as $\traceClass{\outputHilbertSpace}$ or $\densityOperators{\outputHilbertSpace}$, the continuity (measurability) of the function is with respect to the topology (Borel $\sigma$-algebra) induced by the trace norm.
+When the domain or range is given as $\boundedOperators{\hilbertSpace}$, the continuity (measurability) of the function is with respect to the topology (Borel $\sigma$-algebra) induced by the operator norm.
+When the domain or range is given as $\traceClass{\hilbertSpace}$ or $\densityOperators{\hilbertSpace}$, the continuity (measurability) of the function is with respect to the topology (Borel $\sigma$-algebra) induced by the trace norm.
 When the domain or range is a subset of $\reals$ or $\complexNumbers$, we consider the topology (Borel $\sigma$-algebra) induced by the Euclidean norm.